Aman-Kisan/Aman-Kisan/README.md

 - 👋 Hi, I’m @Aman-Kisan
 - 👀 I’m interested in Data Engineering
 - I have a good grasp on C, C++, Python, MySQL, HTML, CSS
-- Skills: Web-Scraping using BeautifulSoup,<br>Web-automation using Selenium in python,<br>REST-APIs using Django.
+- Skills: Web-Scraping using BeautifulSoup, Web-automation using Selenium in python, REST-APIs using Django.
 - 📫 How to reach me
   amankisan1@gmail.com
 <!---